greenhousecode/create-lens-studio-project/README.md

 # Create Lens Studio Project

-> Quickly scaffolds a new Node.js project by setting up linting, formatting, and building tools.
+> Quickly scaffolds a new Lens Studio project in Node.js by setting up linting, formatting, and building tools.

 ## Usage